±JOIN OUR FREE NEWSLETTER

 Panama - Health Service

-Diseases such as yellow fever, malaria and smallpox were once rife in Panama.
-With a concerted effort from the US, malaria has been brought under control and diseases such as yellow fever are now virtually non-existent.
-In order to do this, changes had to be made in the way that people live.
-Poor sanitation and malnutrition were problems which had to be dealt with.
-By the year 2000, nearly 90% of the population had clean drinking water.
-Vitamins are distributed in areas where nutrition is considered to be poorest.
-The main health issues in the country today are heart disease, pneumonia and cancer.
+Diseases such as yellow fever, malaria and smallpox were quite rife in Panama for a while.
+With a concerted effort from the US, malaria has been brought under control and diseases such as yellow fever are now almost non-existent.
+In order to achieve this, many changes had to be made in the way that people live in this country.
+Poor sanitation and malnutrition were the problems that needed to be dealt with at first.
+By the year 2000, nearly 90% of the population had clean drinking water in their households.
+Vitamins are mainly distributed into areas where nutrition is considered to be still in poor shape.
+Nowadays, the main health issues in the country are heart disease, pneumonia and cancer.

-Children are immunized for various diseases including diphtheria, tetanus, polio and measles and incidences of these illnesses are now at an all-time low.
+Children are immunized for various diseases including diphtheria, polio, tetanus and measles, so problems with these types of illness are now unusual.

-The cities offer good healthcare facilities.
-Many of the hospitals and clinics are new and have good, modern facilities.
-Most of the medical staff in Panama are trained in other countries such as the US so they are aware of all the latest developments and technologies.
-When compared with other countries, the standard of healthcare is considered to be high.
-Full care is offered at the hospitals.
+Larger cities in Panama offer good healthcare facilities.
+Many hospitals and clinics are new, having good and modern facilities.
+Most of the medical staff in Panama are trained in some other countries such as the US, so they are aware of all the latest developments and technologies in modern medicine.
+When compared with other countries, the standard of healthcare in this country is considered to be high.

-The biggest hospital run by the Ministry of Health is the Hospital Santo Tomas, which can be found in Panama City.
-The city also has a special children’s hospital which is also publicly-run.
-Those residents of Panama City who are on social security can make use of the Hospital de Especialidades Pediatricas.
-Panama City has the National Hospital, which is a private facility that is renowned for its state of the art treatment.
+The biggest hospital run by the Ministry of Health is the Hospital Santo Tomas, which is located in Panama City.
+The city also has a special children’s hospital that is publicly-run as well.
+Those residents of Panama City who are holders of social security can make use of the Hospital de Especialidades Pediatricas.
+Panama City also has the National Hospital, which is a private facility.

-Health care facilities are made available to all people living and visiting the country.
-Nobody will be turned away from a hospital simply because they do not have insurance.
-Private health insurance is available for those who want it and there are a number of private health clinics.
-Obtaining private health insurance in Panama is easy and it does not cost very much money.
-Policies are cheaper than similar ones offered in countries such as the US.
+All health care facilities are available to people living or visiting the country.
+In general, no patients are rejected by hospitals if they do not have the proper insurance.
+Private health insurance is available for those who want to have it and there is a number of private health clinics available.
+Obtaining private health insurance in Panama is easy and it does not cost too much.
+Policies are cheaper than similar ones offered in countries such as the United States.

 Cigna has worked in international health insurance for more than 30 years.
 Today, Cigna has over 71 million customer relationships around the world.
 Looking after them is an international workforce of 31,000 people, plus a network of over 1 million hospitals, physicians, clinics and health and wellness specialists worldwide, meaning you have easy access to treatment.